Last updated: January 2026 · 7 min read

 Building Permit Costs and Fees in San Jose

-San Jose calculates building permit fees using hourly rates and project valuation.
-Inspection fees are set at $442.0 per hour with a one-hour minimum.
-Permit issuance costs $227.0 per hour with a half-hour minimum.
+San Jose building permit fees are calculated based on project valuation and specific service rates.
+Inspection services cost $442.0 per hour with a one-hour minimum.
+Permit issuance requires $227.0 per hour with a minimum half-hour charge.
 Plan check services are priced at $395.0 per hour.
-A mandatory 3% technology fee applies to total permit costs.
-Applicants should budget for multiple review stages and potential additional engineering assessments.
+A mandatory technology fee of 3% applies to total permit fees.
+Applicants should budget for these standardized rates when planning construction or renovation projects.

 How Long Does Building Permit Approval Take

-San Jose's Planning, Building and Code Enforcement processes building permits through multiple review stages.
-Standard residential permits typically require 2-6 weeks for complete review and approval.
-Complex projects involving structural modifications might extend to 8-10 weeks.
-PBCE recommends submitting comprehensive documentation to minimize potential delays and streamline the review process.
+San Jose PBCE processes building permits through a structured review system.
+Standard residential permits typically require 2-4 weeks for complete review and approval.
+Complex projects involving structural modifications might extend processing times to 6-8 weeks.
+Electronic submissions through SJ Permits often expedite the review process, allowing faster turnaround compared to traditional paper applications.

 Required Documents for San Jose Building Permit